The 25 best online games to play in 2026

 Developer: Epic Games

-Fortnite has been with us for over five years, but in that relatively short time it's become part of the furniture.
+Fortnite has been with us for several years now, but it's become part of the furniture.
 Everyone has heard of Fortnite, my mum has heard of Fortnite, so we know it's something of a big deal.
 Given its size you could be forgiven for thinking Epic Games would settle down on their winning formula, but new mechanics, new items, and new quests are constantly popping up in this 100-player battle royale, and it is thriving.

 Fortnite's original unique selling point was the building of forts, it's right there in the name; those who were quick on the draw could erect elaborate structures to provide instant cover.
 But Fortnite has pushed past these boundaries now, with a Zero Build playlist available for those who lack architectural skill, while creative and social hubs exist for those who just want to mess around with friends.
 Fortnite continues to evolve as a game and transform as a platform, and we can't wait to see what this fantastic online game does next.